 - Improve community feedback

-GTE has several programs that let people see first-hand what the company does to minimize the impact of its operations on the environment.
-One program is called Fam Trips, which involves encouraging families and journalists to visit production sites.
+GTE has several programs that let people see first-hand what the Company does to minimize the impact of its operations on the environment.
+One program is called Familiarization Trips (Fam Trips), which involves encouraging stakeholders to visit production sites and observe the Company’s practices, particularly with respect to operations and the environment.
 This program has proved to be effective in countering myths some people have regarding industry practices, by providing basic information about hydrocarbons, and by providing basic information on how oil operations work.
-The visitors can take photos, and sometimes there are special programs for children.
 Some visitors come from areas near current operations and some are from areas where GTE is planning to operate.
-In 2018, GTE hosted 19 Fam Trips with 253 people participating, at the Costayaco Field for the Putumayo basin communities and at the Acordionero Field for the Middle Magdalena Valley Basin.

 Gran Tierra Te Escucha: An Open Door for the Community

-As part of its efforts to maintain a strong, positive relationship with local communities, Gran Tierra has local offices that are part of a program called “Gran Tierra Te Escucha” (Gran Tierra Listens).
-The role of the offices are to create a physical, easily accessible channel for community members to engage in two-way communications with the company.
-This open-door policy allows our staff to listen to anyone with questions or concerns about GTE’s activities and provide timely responses.
-In addition, the offices are used to provide workshops and training, meetings and inductions for contractor companies.
-They are located and staffed to welcome visits by community members and to share any thoughts they might have.
-As the name suggests, staff are there to listen respectfully, provide information and facilitate the company’s response to any issues that come up.
+As part of its efforts to maintain a strong, positive relationship with local communities, Gran Tierra has local offices that are part of a program called “Gran Tierra Te Escucha" (Gran Tierra Listens).
+The role of each office is to create a physical, easily accessible channel for community members to engage in two-way communications with the company.

-One of GTE's Te Escucha offices is located in Villagarzón, Putumayo.
-On a typical day, this office receives about 10 visitors from different municipalities.
 Community members are encouraged to visit the offices in an effort to uncover potential concerns, which are referred to as Petitions, Complaints and Grievances (PQR’s).
-This important feedback from its community partners can highlight opportunities for improvement or specific issues that the company must respond to.
-The company looks to minimize the time that it takes to successfully resolve any questions or complaints.
+This important feedback from community partners can highlight opportunities for improvement or specific issues that the company must respond to.
 Some of the most frequent questions include: Can GTE include more communities in its work participation programs?
 Can it provide more jobs?
 Can it help the local Planning Association’s (JAC’s) development issues?

 |TE ESCUCHA OFFICE LOCATION

-In 2016 Gran Tierra modified its grievance resolution process to reflect its evolving relationships with local communities, especially its effort to build relationships based on mutual understanding and acceptance.
-The company emphasized to people that GTE is an open door company and that it has adopted a grievance handling procedure that seeks to provide quality, timely, coherent, efficient, systematic and responsible responses that build trust, manage expectations and minimize environmental risks.
+Gran Tierra respects the evolving relationships with local communities and the Company has continued to build relationships based on mutual understanding and acceptance.
+Gran Tierra seeks to provide quality, timely, coherent, efficient and responsible responses that build trust, manage expectations and minimize environmental risks.

-People have four in-person and correspondence-based channels they can use to file petitions, complaints and claims.
+There are four in-person and correspondence-based channels that people can use to file petitions, complaints and claims.
 These are screened and go through the documentation centre and the coordination centre.
-Everything is coded with a report received in real time at Gran Tierra’s headquarters in Canada.
-Regular reports are sent to senior management.
+Everything is coded with a report received in real time at Gran Tierra’s headquarters in Canada and regular reports are sent to senior management.
 An Effectiveness Committee meets every month, looking at trends.
-One database captures all of these interactions, and cases are expected to be investigated between 3 and 12 calendar days from when they were opened, if possible.
-To ensure that the system continues to improve, internal and external satisfaction surveys and performance statistics are reviewed by management on a regular basis.
+One database captures all of these interactions, and cases are expected to be investigated between 3-12 calendar days from when they were opened, if possible.
+To ensure that the system continues to improve, internal and external satisfaction surveys and performance statistics are reviewed by GTE’s senior management team on a regular basis.

 First Community Benefit Agreements